flink-extended/feathub-examples/flink-read-write-mysql/README.md

 # Overview

-This example shows how to save input dataset with features into a Redis Cluster with `RedisSink`, and provides online serving based on the saved features with `RedisSource`.
+This example shows how to save input dataset with features into a MySQL Cluster with `MySQLSink`, and provides online serving based on the saved features with `MySQLSource`.
 It involves the following steps:

 1. Read a batch of historical item price events from a file.